tdeleon/Relax/Sources/Relax/Relax.docc/SendingRequests/SendingRequestsPublisher.md

 ### Handling Errors

 When a failure occurs, ``RequestError`` is the `Failure` of the publisher returned.
 By default, HTTP status codes (`4XX`, `5XX`, etc) returned from the server are not parsed for errors.
-As a convenience, you can set the `parseHTTPStatusErrors` parameter to `true` in order to enable this.
+As a convenience, you can set the ``Request/Configuration-swift.struct/parseHTTPStatusErrors`` parameter in ``Request/Configuration-swift.struct`` to `true` in order to enable this.
 If enabled, then any HTTP status code outside the `1XX`-`3XX` range will be treated as an error.